aaldebarann/qSimulator/README.md

 # qSimulator
 ## Quantum computer simulator
-Quantum computer simulators can model the behavior of quantum circuits, which are composed of quantum gates and qubits.
+QSimulator can model the behavior of quantum circuits, which are composed of quantum gates and qubits.
 Simulator aim to accurately emulate the probabilistic and superpositional characteristics of quantum mechanics.
 It simulates the evolution of qubits through quantum gates,